larenwell/ai-ml-pycaret-beerhub-challenge/README.md

 ## Configuration
 To set up the environment for this project, follow the steps below:

-### Step 0: Install Homebrew (if not already installed)
+### Step 1: Install Homebrew (if not already installed) outside of your development environment

-1. Open your terminal (outside of your environment) and run the following command to install Homebrew:
+1. Open your terminal (outside of your development environment) and run the following command to install Homebrew:
     ```bash
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     ```